Central Mesic Hardwood Forest (Eastern) - MHc36

 Modern MHc36 forests are commonly affected by windthrow, either directly or as a consequence of trees weakened by disease, pests, or accumulated wounding and rot.
-Climate change has increased the frequency and intensity of straight-line damaging winds, thus windthrow is expected to continue as an important disturbance and silvicultural consideration.
+According to climate experts, climate change is expected to increase the frequency of storms in Minnesota, but current research shows this will likely translate to greater precipitation and not increases in frequency or intensity of wind events.
 Fire no longer affects the composition of the forest due to suppression efforts, and this has changed these forests more so than logging.
 Commercial logging coupled with the lack of surface fire has resulted in MHc36 forests with far less northern red oak and far more quaking aspen, big-toothed aspen, sugar maple, red maple, and ironwood than was documented by PLS surveyors in the late 1800s.
 Managing MHc36 stands primarily for quaking aspen or big-toothed aspen increases the risk of windthrow because these trees are not wind-firm.
 Managing MHc36 stands in the absence of surface fire increases the risk of losing white pine, white oak, bur oak, and northern red oak as potential crop trees.

 Silvicultural Strategy for re-initiating MHc36 forests as would severe windthrow

 Emulating windthrow to favor northern red oak, quaking aspen, paper birch, or big-toothed aspen